DynAPI/DynAPI.github.io/src/webpage/en/guide/what-is-dynapi/index.md

 - **Production**

-    While DynAPI can be used as a temporary- or development- backend.
+    While DynAPI could be used as only a temporary- or development- backend.
     It is fully capable to run in production and handle hundreds (if not thousands) of requests simultaneously.

 - **Export Tool**